attilamolnar/ircv3-specifications/extensions/metadata-3.3.md

 ## Metadata notify v2

-This document describes the `metadata-notify-2` extension.
+This document describes the `draft/metadata-notify-2` capability.
-In contrast to `metadata-notify`, where clients get METADATA events for all keys, with `metadata-notify-2` clients need to explicitly subscribe to metadata keys they are interested in.
+In contrast to `metadata-notify`, where clients get METADATA events for all keys, clients using the new capability need to explicitly subscribe to metadata keys they are interested in.

 ### Capability value

-The value of the `metadata-notify-2` capability MUST have the following format:
+The value of the metadata notify capability introduced in this document MUST have the following format:

     [<anything>,]maxsub=<N>[,<anything>]`